 We recommend Blubrry’s Podcast Media Hosting.

-Blubrry Podcasting and its parent company was founded by podcasters in 2005.
-Blubrry is the only podcast hosting service that includes free support including by phone and video conferencing support.
-If you need to talk to an podcasting expert, Blubrry is ready to help you.
+Blubrry Podcasting and its parent company were founded by podcasters in 2005.
+Blubrry is the only podcast hosting service that includes free support including phone and video conferencing support.
+If you need to talk to a podcasting expert, Blubrry is ready to help you.

 Where NOT to host your podcast media